 Customer monitoring is even being used by Snapchat, the instant messaging app embraced by Millennials.
 Snapchat now offers a business app called Snap-to-Store which tracks the increase in the number of people who go to a venue or store after they’ve seen an ad or marketing message for it on Snapchat.

 This kind of target audience data collection is also being used on the business-to-business side.
 In the B2B world, the trend is called “account based marketing.”
 Capturing customer data and creating a strategy to increase account awareness helps B2B marketers know their customers better.
 It allows them to utilize personalization techniques to speak to each customer on a one-to-one basis.
 This helps them build stronger account relationships through email marketing, social media or content marketing techniques.

 Last year, Google began requiring advertisers to develop responsive websites that adapt to mobile devices.
 This was done because sites designed for desktops did not translate well into mobile formats.
 It was also done because mobile usage was beginning to overtake desktop usage.
-That trend continues in 2017 as more and more companies utilize mobile responsive web design.
+That digital marketing trend continues in 2018 as more and more companies utilize mobile responsive web design.

 This kind of content is in some ways more immediate than content on larger desktop devices, mainly because mobile devices are carried with you all the time and the small screen format forces designers to direct the viewer more intentionally.
 Again, it is the visualization of the content that makes the difference.

 Web search activity is now being performed on mobile devices more than ever.
 Google recently confirmed that more web search activity now occurs on mobile devices than on desktop computers.

 Native Advertising has been around for a while.
 Basically it is delivered in the form of an article written for a brand about some news in the industry and sometimes with a brief brand reference in the article.